-Developers and store owners don’t deserve just another cookie-cutter checkout experience, but a checkout where everything is customizable; a checkout designed for maximum conversions; a combination of security, speed, responsiveness, and conversion-focused elements all packed into one.
+The WordPress community deserves more than just another cookie-cutter checkout experience.
+They deserve a checkout where everything is customizable; a checkout designed for maximum conversions; a combination of security, speed, responsiveness, and conversion-focused elements all packed into one.
 So, why do platforms like WooCommerce, Shopify, and BigCommerce make it incredibly tedious, and sometimes impossible, to customize and optimize the checkout area?

 Luckily, Prodigy Commerce provides a reprieve to these oversimplified checkouts by offering: